The Yorkshire Wolds Cycle Challenge 2019 Saturday 13th & Sunday 14th July 2019

 The Yorkshire Wolds Cycle Challenge features a magnificent circular route – a beautiful 144-mile tour around the Yorkshire Wolds.

 Developed by the charity Sustrans in 2011, the Yorkshire Wolds Cycle Route is a well-signed ride on quiet country lanes, passing quaint villages, striking coastline and historic towns along the way.

 Starting and finishing at Norton College, near Malton, the route is signed and can be ridden either clockwise or anticlockwise, and we alternate each year.
-In 2018 we will run in a clockwise direction.
+In 2019 we will run in a anti-clockwise direction.